- FREE/low cost

 What Does It Cost?

-Most of DRC’s services are offered free of charge with a nominal one-time administrative fee.
+Most of DRC’s mediation services are offered FREE with a nominal one-time administrative fee.
 Moderate and affordable fees are charged for classes, training programs and couples mediation.